 Today I’m going to tell you something I think too many in HR are ignoring at the expense of their own success.
 They are ignoring it because it isn’t digital.
 They are ignoring it because it isn’t big data.
 They are ignoring it because it isn’t predictive.
 They are ignoring it because the HR consulting echo-chamber is ignoring it.

 It’s not the brightest shiny thing.
 It’s not even a new thing.
-But it is THE thing you MUST enable if you want to have impact in your HR career.
+But it is THE thing you MUST enable if you want to have an impact in your HR career.

 “The idea is not to get work done — although we do lots.
 The idea is that we meet so that people will continue to work well together after they go back home.”